-In December the Secretary of State for the Department for Levelling Up, Housing and Communities (DLUHC), Rt.
+On the 7th February 2022, the Secretary of State for the Department for Levelling Up, Housing and Communities (DLUHC), Rt.
 Hon.
-Michael Gove MP, released a written statement to Parliament on the provisional local government finance settlement 2022/23.
-At the time of writing this report the final settlement has not yet been received; a verbal update will be made at the committee if it varies significantly from the provisional figures.
+Michael Gove MP, released a written statement to Parliament on the final local government finance settlement 2022/23.

 The 2022/23 local government finance settlement is for one year only and is based on the Spending Review 2021 (SR21) funding levels.
 This is the first time since 2015 that, in the context of a multi-year Spending Review, the government has only provided local authorities with a single-year settlement.